New Team Canada qualification pathways for postponed Tokyo 2020

 For each gender, NOCs ranked 1-2 will qualify three athletes, NOCs ranked 3-7 will qualify two athletes and NOCs ranked 8-21 will qualify one athlete.

-Qualification for the eight teams of three athletes per event will be based on the FIE Official Team Ranking List on April 5, 2021 – which counts competition results from April 3, 2019 to March 8, 2020 as well as events to be determined when international competition resumes.
+Qualification for the eight teams of three athletes per event was based on the FIE Official Team Ranking List on April 5, 2021.

 Gymnastics – Artistic